 Arriving/Departing & Traveling Around the Region

 To begin this 8 day trip through France and Belgium, you will want to fly into Paris (Charles de Gaulle Airport or Orly Airport) and fly out of Paris if you’re ending in Colmar, or fly out of Brussels if you’re ending in Bruges.
 My favorite search engines for comparing prices are Kayak and Skyscanner.

 Once you’re in France and traveling between regions, I prefer to use Omio and Trainline to compare train prices and find the cheapest option.

-If you’re looking to rent a car (I don’t suggest this, I suggest traveling by train), I prefer to use Enterprise for their customer service and competitive prices.
+If you’re looking to rent a car (I don’t suggest this, I suggest traveling by train), I prefer to use Discover Cars to compare prices across multiple different companies.

 Day 1 (Wednesday) – Depart for Paris

 Because this is a trip created for nurses, I suggest taking full advantage of the fact that only working three days a week gives nurses the chance for 8 days off without taking any PTO.
 For this reason, I suggest departing for Paris on a Wednesday which will land you in Paris late Wednesday night or early Thursday morning.